Before we understand how stainless steel sinks are made, let’s take a brief look at what stainless steel sinks are.

-The 4 sets of the mold are respectively a drawing die, a forming die, a trimming die and a punching die.
+The 4 sets of molds are a drawing die, a forming die, a trimming die, and a punching die, respectively.

-Now we have a brief understanding of stainless steel sinks and it’s making equipment.
+Now that we have a brief understanding of stainless steel sinks and their making equipment, how are they made?

 Let’s dive into the production process of stainless steel sinks.